 - What is the proper reverberation time that is required in the room for good sound?

-- What is the budget you have or need for the job?
+- Do you have a budget in mind for the job?

-Some basics for sound control and soundproofing in a Church Sanctuary are achieved from using the following:
+Here are some basics for sound control and soundproofing in a Church Sanctuary:

 - Having a facility that has low noise levels from the mechanical systems, using NC curves in the original design.
-Noisy duct work can be treated with a number of materials including Pipe and Duct Lag, Pipe and Duct Wrap, SoundVAC Duct Liner, and Plenum Return Silencers.
+You can treat noisy duct work with a number of materials including Pipe and Duct Lag, Pipe and Duct Wrap, SoundVAC Duct Liner, and Plenum Return Silencers.

 - You need a Sanctuary that has a Reverb Time (RT 60) around 1.25 to 1.5 seconds to reduce excessive reverberation, achieve good speech intelligibility for the spoken word, and clear, full sound for the wide variety and types of music performances in the room.
 Rooms with high ceilings and lots of hard surfaces tend to have higher reverb times.
 Adding absorptive panels like AlphaSorb Wall Panels or WhisperWave Clouds into the space can help lower the overall reverb time.